 With chronic stress, such as worrying about health or finances, feeling stuck in a bad job or marriage, or fearing that something bad will happen, the nervous system keeps the body on alert.
 This takes a big toll on your body.
 Levels of stress hormones increase, and muscles remain in a nearly constant state of tension.
 It can also cause your body to be in a chronic state of inflammation, which can lead to high blood pressure, heart attack, and stroke.

 Relaxation Techniques for Natural Pain Relief

-Relaxation exercises calm your mind, reduce stress hormones in your blood, relax your muscles, and elevate your sense of well-being.
+Relaxation exercises calm your mind, lower the amount of stress hormones in your blood, relax your muscles, and elevate your sense of well-being.
 Using them regularly can lead to long-term changes in your body to counteract the harmful effects of stress.

 Don't get stressed trying to pick the "right" relaxation technique for natural pain relief.
-Choose whatever relaxes you: music, prayer, gardening, going for a walk, talking with a friend on the phone.
+Choose whatever relaxes you, like music, prayer, gardening, going for a walk, or talking with a friend on the phone.
 Here are some other techniques you might try:

-Guided imagery.
+- Guided imagery.
 Breathe slowly and deeply.
 For example, imagine a tranquil scene in which you feel comfortable, safe, and relaxed.
 Include colors, sounds, smells, and your feelings.
-Do five to ten minutes each day.
+Do for 5 to 10 minutes each day.

-Hypnosis.
-Hypnotherapists can induce hypnosis and implant suggestions, such as, "You're going to sleep soundly tonight."
-Audiotape the session so that you can repeat it at home.
+- Hypnosis.
+Hypnotherapists can induce hypnosis and implant suggestions, such as "You're going to sleep soundly tonight."
+Record the session so that you can repeat it at home.

 - Mindfulness meditation.
 Sit or lie quietly and notice your breathing without controlling it.
 If pain or thoughts interfere, simply notice them without trying to push them away.
 Think of them as a cloud passing over; then return to observing your breath.
 Do this for about 20 minutes.